costinm/istiod/samples/charts/cfg-ingressgateway/README.md

-# Configurations for the legacy istio ingressgateway
+Sample configurations for the gateway.

-Example configs for ingressgateay.

 The gateway in istio-system also handles K8S Ingress and the new K8S Gateay.